JasonBock/Rocks/docs/notes/394 - Minimize Expectation Naming Structure.md

 mock.Name = "name";
 ```

+    // Rocks.Analysis\Rocks.Analysis.RockGenerator\MockTests.IMember_Rock_Create.g.cs(19,7): error CS0027: Keyword 'this' is not available in the current context
+    DiagnosticResult.CompilerError("CS0027").WithSpan("Rocks.Analysis\Rocks.Analysis.RockGenerator\MockTests.IMember_Rock_Create.g.cs", 19, 7, 19, 11),

+    // Rocks.Analysis\Rocks.Analysis.RockGenerator\IWorker_Rock_Create.g.cs(56,46): error CS0426: The type name 'WorksPropertyExpectations' does not exist in the type 'IWorkerCreateExpectations'
+    DiagnosticResult.CompilerError("CS0426").WithSpan("Rocks.Analysis\Rocks.Analysis.RockGenerator\IWorker_Rock_Create.g.cs", 56, 46, 56, 71).WithArguments("WorksPropertyExpectations", "IWorkerCreateExpectations"),

+    // Rocks.Analysis\Rocks.Analysis.RockGenerator\ILeftRight_Rock_Create.g.cs(43,127): error CS1503: Argument 1: cannot convert from 'ILeftRightCreateExpectations.SetupsExpectations' to 'ILeftRightCreateExpectations'
+    DiagnosticResult.CompilerError("CS1503").WithSpan("Rocks.Analysis\Rocks.Analysis.RockGenerator\ILeftRight_Rock_Create.g.cs", 43, 127, 43, 131).WithArguments("1", "ILeftRightCreateExpectations.SetupsExpectations", "ILeftRightCreateExpectations"),
+    // Rocks.Analysis\Rocks.Analysis.RockGenerator\ILeftRight_Rock_Create.g.cs(63,129): error CS1503: Argument 1: cannot convert from 'ILeftRightCreateExpectations.SetupsExpectations' to 'ILeftRightCreateExpectations'
+    DiagnosticResult.CompilerError("CS1503").WithSpan("Rocks.Analysis\Rocks.Analysis.RockGenerator\ILeftRight_Rock_Create.g.cs", 63, 129, 63, 133).WithArguments("1", "ILeftRightCreateExpectations.SetupsExpectations", "ILeftRightCreateExpectations"),

+I'm guessing there's an issue with explicit implementation and name conflicts.
+But I'm curious why this doesn't happen with the current implementation.
+Let's run this and see the specifics with the new changes.

+Target type: `MassTransit.Request<,,,,>`

+Seems like the problem is that there are multiple explicit implementation needed for types with the name `Request`, though their type parameters are different.
+Basically a naming conflict.
+I think this should be "easy" enough to circumvent, though it'll be a big ugly, but it should also be a pretty rare occurrence.

+* In `MockMembersExpectationsBuilder`, we get a hash set of explicit types and `foreach` over that - we may need to change to `for` because we're currently in an enumeration and we need to be able to do the following things:
+    * For the current explicit type, see how many explicit types exist in the list by the type name.
+        * If it's one, just use the type name
+        * If it's more than one, see how many explicit types exist in the list with the type flattened name
+            * If it's one, use the type flattened name
+            * If it's more than one, use the fully qualified name with some modifications (probably):
+                * Replace `"::"` with `string.Empty`
+                * Replace `'.'` with `string.Empty`
+                * How do generics show up here?

+For the vast majority of explicit implementation cases, the first case will hold.
+It only starts getting ugly if we need disambiguation.
+But this should handle all disambiguation cases.

+* DONE (`ExplicitImplementationGeneratorTests`, `GenerateWithDuplicateInterfaceNamesDifferingByTypeParametersAsync()`, `GenerateWithDuplicateInterfaceNamesAsync()`) Create tests where
+    * Two explicit types differ by type parameters
+    * Two explicit types differ by namespace
+* Solve the issue
+* Ensure two new tests pass along with the other current tests

 TODO:
 * DONE - Update the `Arguments.cs`, `Adornments.cs`, and `Handler.cs` split up the types to one file each.